 On the way to Jerusalem Jesus was going through the region between Samaria and Galilee.

-By making up a region between Galilee and Samaria Luke also subtly reminds us that there are people in that no-man’s-land, people who belong neither here nor there, people who would disappear altogether if mercy didn’t have eyes.
-The region between is the invisible land where invisible people live, untouchable people, unmentionable people – or perhaps I should not say they live there, but rather that they long for life there.
+By making up a region between Galilee and Samaria Luke also subtly reminds us that there are people who live in that no-man’s-land, people who belong neither here nor there and who would disappear altogether if there were cracks for them to fall through.
+The region between is the invisible land where invisible people live – or perhaps I should not say live, but long for life.

 Persons who have the leprous disease shall wear torn clothes and let the hair of their head be disheveled; and they shall cover their upper lip and cry out, “Unclean, unclean.”
-They shall live alone; their dwelling shall be outside the camp.
+They shall live alone; their dwelling shall be outside the camp Leviticus 13:45-46.

 He prostrated himself at Jesus’ feet and thanked him.
 And he was a Samaritan.

-You remember that other story of a Samaritan who saw what others didn’t or wouldn’t see, don’t you?
-The one about the man who fell into the hands of robbers who stripped him, beat him, and went away, leaving him half dead?
+Again it was a Samaritan who saw what others didn’t or wouldn’t see.
+At the beginning of his journey to Jerusalem, Jesus told a story about a man who fell into the hands of robbers, who stripped him, beat him, and went away, leaving him half dead.
 You know the story.
-First a priest happened to come down that road, and when he saw him, he passed by on the other side.
+A priest happened to come down that road, and when he saw him, he passed by on the other side.
 Next a Levite came to the place and saw the man, and he passed by on the other side.
 And then a Samaritan came near, and when he saw the man, he was moved with pity.
 Three men saw a wounded man by the side of the road, but only one saw a human being crying out for mercy, and that one was a Samaritan.